If you want to know what’s going on at Christmas in Plymouth 2023, then you’ve come to the right place.

-Okay, so there’s not strictly a grotto here, but if you’re like me and need ideas of somewhere to take the pre-schoolers on a miserable December morning, it’s well worth a visit.
+Okay, so there’s not strictly a grotto here, but if you need ideas of somewhere to take the pre-schoolers on a miserable December morning, it’s well worth a visit.
 The Christmas section has loads for the children to see, and previous years I’ve spent pretty much a whole morning watching my boys mesmerised by singing reindeer/snowmen or dancing Christmas trees.
 And there’s a cafe for that all-important coffee, so what’s not to like?
 Way better than a morning of soft play hell.
-Have a read of this to find out more.
+Keep an eye on their website to find out more.

 House of Marbles

 Father Christmas will hopefully be popping in to spread his festive cheer at the House of Marbles at Bovey Tracey.
 Children will venture through the magical winter wonderland where Santa and his Elves will be waiting in his Grotto.
 Children will receive a gift and goody bag from Santa.
 Keep an eye on their website for when they release details.